galaxyproject/training-material/topics/metabolomics/tutorials/gcms/tutorial.md

 The first step of the workflow is the pre-processing of the raw data with **XCMS** ({% cite Smith2006 %}).
 {: .text-justify}

-**XCMS** is a free and open source software dedicated to pre-processing of any type of mass spectrometry acquisition files from low to high resolution, including FT-MS data coupled with different kind of chromatography (liquid or gas).
-This software is used worldwide by a huge community of specialists in metabolomics using mass spectrometry methods.
+**XCMS** {% icon tool %} is a free and open-source software dedicated to pre-processing any type of mass spectrometry acquisition files from low to high resolution, including FT-MS data coupled with different kind of chromatography (liquid or gas).
+This software is used worldwide by a huge community of specialists in metabolomics.
 {: .text-justify}

 This software is based on different algorithms that have been published, and is provided and maintained using R software.